The United States is regions apart when it comes to attitudes about immigration, immigrants and immigration policies

 The regional divide is significant.
 The federal government sets immigration policies, but states have a choice in whether or not they want their agencies and state and local police forces to help federal agents detain or deport migrants.
 Some state legislatures have passed laws prohibiting cooperation – so called “sanctuary” states – while others adopted laws that require local and state officials to cooperate with federal Immigration and Customs Enforcement (ICE), providing them holding cells, jail beds, access to interview detainees and assistance in apprehension and custody transfer.
 The Immigrant Legal Resource Center monitors such enforcement policies and provides each state with a pro- or anti-immigrant score.
 In their 2023 index, the states with the most anti-immigrant policies – Florida, Texas, Iowa, Alabama and West Virginia – were controlled by the Deep South, Greater Appalachia, and the Midlands.
 The pro-immigrant states – Oregon, Illinois, New Jersey, Washington, California, Vermont and Connecticut – were all dominated by Left Coast, Yankeedom, New Netherland or, in California’s case, El Norte.
 No Yankee, New Netherland or Left Coast state had enacted anti-immigrant policies, while almost most Deep Southern and Greater Appalachian states had.

 The regional gap first opened up in the early 21st century after the Deep South and Greater Appalachia began experiencing their first significant foreign in-migration since the United States banned the import of enslaved people in 1817.
 Coupled with post-9/11 border security anxiety, in the aughts and 2010s, states controlled by these regional cultures enacted a spate of laws to facilitate the deportation of unauthorized immigrants or to make life so difficult and insecure they would “self-deport.”
-(Ironically, this phrase was first created by Chicano satirist Lal Alcaraz and fellow comedian Estenan Zul to mock anti-immigrant campaigners, but was then popularized by Republican politicians like Pete Wilson and Mitt Romney who adopted it in earnest.)
+(Ironically, this phrase was first created by Chicano satirist Lal Alcaraz and fellow comedian Esteban Zul to mock anti-immigrant campaigners, but was then popularized by Republican politicians like Pete Wilson and Mitt Romney who adopted it in earnest.)
 Many unauthorized immigrants fled Alabama in 2011 after legislators passed a 2011 law making it illegal for them to reside there or for people to give them rides or rent them homes and also directed law enforcement to screen the status of all students enrolling in public schools.
 South Carolina and Georgia passed similar laws before the courts overturned most of their provisions as being unconstitutional intrusions on federal authority over immigration.
 (Arizona, a state split between El Norte and the Far West, had a “check your papers” law the Supreme Court overturned for the same reason.)
 When researchers at Queen’s University of Charlotte in North Carolina analyzed 3500 state and local immigration policy measures passed across the U.S. between 2005 and 2017 they found those in Southeastern states – all of which are controlled by the Deep South, Greater Appalachia, Tidewater or a combination thereof – were significantly more restrictive than those passed in other regions.

 The situation has accelerated since, with the governors of Texas (controlled by Greater Appalachia and Deep South) and Florida (Deep South) transporting and dumping migrants on the streets of Yankeedom and New Netherland without prior warning.
-Last year Texas adopted a law empowering local and state police to arrest migrants entering its territory and Louisiana followed suit this week.
+Last year Texas adopted a law empowering local and state police to arrest migrants entering its territory and Louisiana followed suit this spring.
 Both states argue these intrusions on federal control are justified because the migrants constitute an “invasion.”

 Here at Nationhood Lab we were curious if the gaps seen at the policy level reflected regional differences in public opinion on these issues.
 Most national surveys aren’t nearly large enough to power the American Nations model, which requires county- or at least congressional district-level results.
 A wonderful exception is the Democracy Fund + UCLA Nationscape project, a massive public data set of weekly polls conducted from summer 2019 through January 2021 that asked more than half a million Americans about a broad range of issues and attitudes, including a number of questions related to immigration and immigrants.